JasperRobeer/functional/README.md

-# functional
-Type system for a functional toy language
+# Toy Functional Programming Language

+A type system for a functional toy language, inspired by the course on compiler construction that I followed at [Utrecht University](http://foswiki.cs.uu.nl/foswiki/Cco), and the writings of [Stephen Diehl](http://dev.stephendiehl.com/fun/006_hindley_milner.html).

+The type inference system is built on the Hindley-Milner type system.